surfstudio/SurfGear/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context

-* Which versions of Surf Gear, and OS are affected by this issue?
-Did this work in previous versions of Surf Gear?
+* What package and OS are affected by this issue?
+Did this work in previous versions of a package?

 * If applicable, add screenshots to help explain your problem.